mrafcent1/professional-README-generator/output/README.md

 ## Usage

-use it
+Use it and enjoy.

 ## License

-This repository is licensed under the Apache 2.0 license.
+This repository is licensed under the MIT license.

 ## Contributing

-fork it
+Contribute often!

 ## Tests